Excel VBA to Loop Through Named Range (6 Suitable Examples)

 Excel VBA to Loop Through Named Range: 6 Suitable Examples

 Here, we have some product codes with mixed case letters.
-We will have to make the product ID with all uppercase letters.
+We will reformat the product IDs to have all uppercase letters by using Excel VBA to store all the product ID codes in a named range, and then loop through the range to correct the IDs.

 Sample Dataset

-Example 1: Looping Through Named Range with a For Each Loop
+Example 1 – Using a For Each Loop

-The For Each loop is a useful tool to iterate through elements in a collection like an array, a range of cells, etc. The loop executes the code in it repeatedly for each element in the group.
-We are going to utilize that to loop through the named range here.
+The For Each loop is a useful tool to iterate through elements in a collection like an array, a range of cells, etc. The loop executes the code within it repeatedly for each element in the group.

 VBA Code to Loop Through a Named Range with a For Each Loop